vidardb/docs/docs/vidarDB_101.md

-VidarDB does not support the primary key syntax in SQL due to the limitation of the foreign data wrapper.
-The first attribute in the table is used as the primary key in VidarDB, so the value of this attribute should be unique and not null.
-For example, in the following table <em>student</em>, the attribute <em>id</em> is used as the primary key.
+VidarDB implicitly supports the primary key syntax in SQL.
+The first attribute in the created table is forced as the primary key in VidarDB, so the value of this attribute should be unique and not null.
+For example, in the following table `student`, the attribute `id` is used as the primary key.

 ```sql
 CREATE FOREIGN TABLE student(